superloopnetwork/superloop/README.md

   - /templates/cisco/ios/switch/hostname.jinja2
   - /templates/cisco/ios/switch/dhcp.jinja2
 ```
 I've structured the hierarchy based on vendor, os and the type.
 You should do the same in order to keep your templates orderly.
-Whatever hierarchy you choose, you will need to update/modify in the directory.py file to reflect.
+Whatever hierarchy you choose, you will need to update/modify in the directory.py file to reflect (default path /templates/).

 Let's look at a simple jinja2 template as an example.
 ```